 Once all the bids are processed, the “first-come-first-serve” waiver period starts on Wednesday at 10 pm EST. Players lock at the kickoff of their game.
 The first-come-first-serve waiver system is a standard continuous waiver system.
 These pickups do not cost any bidding dollars.
 For Dynasty Leagues, this system does not run for the entire offseason.

-Any un-used blind bidding dollars will carry over to next season.
-After the season ends (after Week 16), all free agents or non-roster players lock until the Rookie/Free Agent draft.
+Any unused blind bidding dollars will carry over to the next season.
+After the season ends (after Week 17), all free agents or non-roster players lock until the annual Rookie/Free Agent draft.

 If your team roster is full, you must drop a player to acquire a player.
 Players that are picked up are available immediately to play and to be traded.
 Any bid that includes a dropped player must keep said dropped player to complete the bidding transaction.
 The blind bidding system does what it is instructed to do.
 Bidding tiebreakers are determined by which team has a lower winning percentage.

 For existing and new dynasty leagues, blind bidding waivers will process on Wednesday at 10 pm EST after the completion of the draft, and “first-come-first-serve” waivers will follow.
 This same schedule will continue throughout the season.
 Refer to the league calendar on the league homepage for exact dates.

 We understand that owners accidentally drop the wrong player occasionally.
 When this happens, send us an email as soon as possible at email@example.com and we will investigate and attempt to correct the error.
 We must be notified before the player is picked up through blind bidding.
 If the player has been awarded to a team through blind bidding, it is final and irreversible.

 Owners cannot use adding players as a weapon.
 If an owner in your league is adding players and dropping them so they are locked, send us an email as soon as possible at firstname.lastname@example.org and we will investigate and attempt to correct the situation.